Red Sox vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In nine games over the last 10 matchups when favored by oddsmakers, the Red Sox have a record of 6-3.
+- The Red Sox have played as the favorite in 10 of their past 10 games and have gone 6-4 in those contests.

-- The Red Sox and their opponents have combined to hit the over two times in their last 10 games with a total.
+- In their last 10 games with a total, the Red Sox and their opponents are 2-8-0 when it comes to hitting the over.

-- Sportsbooks have not set a spread for any of the Red Sox's last 10 games.
-Boston games have gone under the point total six consecutive times, and the average total in this streak was 9.8 runs.
+- Oddsmakers have not set a spread for any of the Red Sox's last 10 games.
+Boston and its opponent have finished below the over/under for seven consecutive games, with the average total established by oddsmakers during that span being 9.7.

 Red Sox Betting Records & Stats

-- The Red Sox have been favored on the moneyline 54 total times this season.
-They've gone 30-24 in those games.
+- The Red Sox are 30-25 in games they were favored on the moneyline (winning 54.5% of those games).

-- Boston has an 8-6 record (winning 57.1% of its games) when it has played as moneyline favorites of -175 or shorter.
+- Boston has a 7-5 record (winning 58.3% of its games) when playing as moneyline favorites of -185 or shorter.

-- The Red Sox have an implied moneyline win probability of 63.6% in this matchup.
+- The Red Sox have a 64.9% chance to win this matchup based on the moneyline's implied probability.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!